 Until very recently, binaural audio recording was strictly reserved for audio professionals.
 The most common way of capturing binaural audio was by employing a dummy head with in-ear microphones.
 This required pro-level know-how, not to mention thousands of dollars to produce.

 But this past summer Hooke Audio released the world’s first binaural audio headset, making binaural audio accessible to everyone.
 The Hooke Verse is priced for the everyday consumer.
 It’s a pair of Bluetooth headphones with microphones embedded in each earbud that pairs with your smartphone.
 You can also connect the Verse to a DSLR, a GoPro, or a field recorder.
-And whoever listens to your recording will hear exactly what you heard, how you heard it, as if they were listening through your ears.
+And whoever listens to your recording will hear exactly what you heard, how you heard it, as if they were listening through your ears and living through that experience.

 3. Binaural audio predates stereo sound by half-a-century